Got a minute to help? Take our quick website survey>

 Explains what psychiatric drugs are, what to know before taking them, and information on side effects and coming off medication.

-Psychiatric medication includes all drugs which can be prescribed to treat different types of mental health problems, or to reduce the symptoms.
+Psychiatric medication includes all drugs which can be prescribed to:

 Sleeping pills and minor tranquillisers

 These drugs may be prescribed to help you sleep if you experience severe insomnia (difficulty getting to sleep or staying asleep).
 Or you may be offered them if you experience severe anxiety, to help you feel calm.
 You may hear them called anti-anxiety drugs if they are used to help with anxiety.

 See our pages on sleeping pills and minor tranquillisers for more information, including our A to Z list of sleeping pills and minor tranquillisers.